Under the new Electronic Cigarettes Act

 Secondhand Smoke Hurts - Clearing the air of tobacco smoke protects unborn children and even pets from the cancer-causing chemicals released in secondhand tobacco smoke.

-Smoke-free Housing - Do you want to live in a smoke-free building?
-Landlords, tenants, and condo owners can take steps to make multi-unit buildings smoke free.
-It's healthy, legal, and in demand.
+Smoke-Free Housing - Landlords, tenants, and condo owners can take steps to make multi-unit buildings smoke free.
+It's healthy and it's legal for landlords to include No Smoking in a new lease and smoke-free units are in demand.
 We can help you get started.

-Healthy Workplaces and Employees - It is estimated that it costs a business about $4,256 annually per employee due to illnesses and time away from the job.
-Why not help your workplace a healthy workplace with these Healthy Steps @ Work.
+Healthy Workplaces and Employees - It is estimated that is costs a business about $4,256 annually per employee due to illnesses and time away from the job.
+Why not help your workplace become a healthy workplace with these Healthy Steps @ Work.

 Municipal Bylaws - Many municipal bylaws go beyond the SFOA to prohibit smoking and the use of tobacco-related products including hookah and waterpipes in more settings such as trails and beaches.
 Know and follow the local bylaws.